 17.4 If the Independent Monitor position is vacant at any time, the parties shall file actions with the Chief ALJ, who shall then be responsible for fulfilling the duties of the Independent Monitor or designating another ALJ to do so.
-If the Commission decides during the CPAP Revision Process that it wishes to assign some or all of the Independent Monitor's duties to either the Commission ALJs or to Commission staff persons, it shall be free to do so and the contract with the Monitor shall so provide.
+If the Commission decides during the CPAP Revision Process that it wishes to assign some or all of the

+Independent Monitor's duties to either the Commission ALJs or to Commission staff persons, it shall be free to do so and the contract with the Monitor shall so provide.

 17.5 The Independent Monitor shall be responsible, at least initially, for the following functions, which may be modified by the Commission as it deems appropriate, with input from the parties.
 The Independent Monitor shall resolve all challenges to the accuracy of any performance measurements or reports, as evaluated through the auditing process in section 14.0, as well as any disputes over the CPAP integrity requirements (that is, the rules that enable the CPAP to function, such as data collection and retention requirements, maintaining the PIDs as approved, and so forth).
+If Qwest is repeatedly penalized for failing to meet the performance requirements under any given PID, the Independent Monitor shall have the authority to require Qwest to perform a root-cause analysis.
 The Independent Monitor shall evaluate all allegations that Qwest has misinterpreted, wrongly applied, or violated the relevant business rules that govern the applicable payments to be made pursuant to the CPAP.
-For example, for disputes about whether particular CLEC actions qualify as exclusions from a measure, where such disputes were not settled by the Qwest-CLEC data reconciliation process or an audit, the Independent Monitor shall be authorized to decide what payments should have been made.
+For example, for disputes about whether particular CLEC actions gualify as exclusions from a measure, where such disputes were not settled by the Qwest-CLEC data reconciliation process or an audit, the Independent Monitor shall be authorized to decide what payments should have been made.
 The Independent Monitor shall also entertain challenges to disgualify the auditor based upon gross neglect of duties, incompetence, or a significant conflict of interest.
 The Independent Monitor shall approve or deny permission for a CLEC to bring an overlapping lawsuit for contractual remedies.
 Finally, the Independent Monitor shall assess any additional penalties under this plan, such as penalties for bringing frivolous disputes.